wazzja/website_checker/README.md

 The script relies primarily on Python 3 standard libraries, with the exception of:

 - [`requests`](https://pypi.org/project/requests/) – for sending Telegram messages
-- [`undetected-chromedriver`](https://pypi.org/project/undetected-chromedriver/) – for handling dynamically generated HTML using Selenium
+- [selenium](https://pypi.org/project/selenium/) – for handling dynamically generated HTML using ChromeDriver
 ---

 ## Setup